ianstormtaylor/slate/Readme.md

 ![Slate](support/banner.png)

 Slate is a completely customizable framework for building rich text editors in the browser.
 You can think of it like a pluggable implementation of `contenteditable`, built with React and Immutable.
-It lets you build editors like [Medium](https://medium.com/), [Dropbox Paper](https://www.dropbox.com/paper), or [Canvas](https://usecanvas.com/).
-Slate was inspired by [Draft.js](https://facebook.github.io/draft-js/) and [Prosemirror](http://prosemirror.net/).
+Slate lets you build editors like [Medium](https://medium.com/), [Dropbox Paper](https://www.dropbox.com/paper), or [Canvas](https://usecanvas.com/).
+It was inspired by libraries like [Draft.js](https://facebook.github.io/draft-js/) and [Prosemirror](http://prosemirror.net/).

 - [Principles](#principles)
 - [Examples](#examples)